Justification of Red List category

-This species qualifies as Vulnerable because it has a small fragmented population which is likely to be suffering a continuing rapid decline owing to the extensive loss of its lowland forest habitat.
+This species qualifies as Near Threatened because it is suspected to have a small, scattered population, which is likely to be in decline owing to the extensive loss of its lowland forest habitat.

-This frugivore frequents the mid-storey of primary, lowland Atlantic forest.
+This frugivore frequents the mid-storey of primary humid Atlantic forest.
+It is found at elevations of up to 800 m, though mostly below 300 m (Snow et al. 2020).
 At Linhares, birds favour areas of dense vegetation with high liana and spiny-palm densities, on dry sandy soils away from water.
-It also occurs in tall restinga (coastal moist broadleaf forest) on Ilha Comprida (G. M. Kirwan in litt.
+It also occurs in tall "restinga" (coastal moist broadleaf forest) on Ilha Comprida (G. M. Kirwan in litt.
 1999).
 Calling birds tend to be aggregated, although individual birds are at least 50 m, often more than 100 m, apart.
 The diet consists primarily of fruit, mainly of Myrtaceae at Intervales (Aleixo and Galetti 1997), with one bird observed eating a stick insect.

+Given the species' low tolerance of converted habitats, it is severely threatened by forest loss (ICMBio 2018).
 Extensive deforestation is continuing in this region and this species is now largely dependent on a few key protected areas.
-The harvesting of palmito palms Euterpe edulis may also be a threat (Aleixo and Galetti 1997).
-A widespread fire in July 1995 destroyed most of the forest at one site in Bahia (E. O. Willis and Y. Oniki in litt.
+The harvesting of palmito palms Euterpe edulis may be a threat, as it temporarily reduces food availability (Aleixo and Galetti 1997, ICMBio 2018).
+Wildfires threaten the species' habitat; a widespread fire in July 1995 destroyed most of the forest at one site in Bahia (E. O. Willis and Y. Oniki in litt.
 1999).

 Conservation Actions Underway